spartan-protocol/spartan-docs/docs/introduction.md

 ##### Liquidity Incentives

 A controlled and ever-decreasing amount of SPARTA is emitted daily to a reserve contract and allocated for liquidity incentives to reward liquidity providers in the most active pools.
-This SPARTA only enters circulation via incentives which benefit the good peers in the ecosystem.
-> Spartans providing liquidity are good Spartans!
+This SPARTA only enters circulation via incentives which benefit the good peers in the ecosystem. *Spartans providing liquidity are good Spartans!*

+> **DailyEmissions = (MaxSupply - TotalSupply) / (EmissionCurve)**
+>
+> MaxSupply = 300,000,000 SPARTA
+> TotalSupply = 162,000,000 SPARTA (At time of writing)
+> EmissionCurve = 2048
+>
+> 300M - 162M = 138M
+> 196M / 2048 = 67,382 SPARTA and decreasing every day!
+>
+> *The TotalSupply used in the daily calculation is ALL minted SPARTA.*
+> *Yes, this includes all the SPARTA that was burned & SPARTA that is not yet circulating!*

 ---